xxlokii/Trends-in-the-American-Beer-Market-How-can-we-help-the-declining-beer-styles-to-revive-/README.md

 trying to preserve their traditional brewing techniques.
 As a significant beer consumer, the United States plays a crucial role in the world’s beer industry.
 Therefore, with the curiosity about beer among Americans, let’s have an insight into their beer industry.
-After some research, we found that the website “BeerAdvocate.” users are mainly from the U.S., So we retrieved the user data, brewery data, and review data, ranging from 1998 to 2017, from the BeerAdvocate datase
+After some research, we found that the website “BeerAdvocate.�? users are mainly from the U.S., So we retrieved the user data, brewery data, and review data, ranging from 1998 to 2017, from the BeerAdvocate datase